 Section 754 Election.
 It is uncertain whether the Company will file under Section 754 of the Code an election to adjust the basis of Company property in the case of a transfer of a Unit by sale or exchange or upon the death of a Member.
 The effect of such an election would be that, with respect to the transferee Member only, the basis of Company property would either be increased or decreased by the difference between the transferee's basis for his Company Interest and his proportionate share of the Company 's adjusted basis for all Company property.
 Any increase or decrease resulting from such adjustment would be allocable among the Company 's assets in accordance with rules established under the Code.
-After such adjustment, the transferee Member's share of the adjusted basis of his Unit.
+After such adjustment, the transferee Member's share of the adjusted basis of the Company 's property would equal the adjusted basis of his Unit.